stepanz70/Sushi-Card-htmlcss-1/en/step_6.md

 ![The image icon](images/tktImageIconArrow.png)

 This is where you can see the pictures that you are able to use on your website.
-You should see the picture of Tito, the CoderDojo dog.
+You should see the picture of the barn owl.

 - Click the button **Add Image** and then click **Upload**.